 “I don’t know when I’m going to get back to my life.
 Could be any time, could be five years.
 We don’t know.
 That’s what’s killing us here.
 I want my freedom back.”

 Ahmad, Iran, detained for over a year.

 People are detained without any time limit.
 More and more people are being detained for years.
-The UK is one of the few countries in the world which does not have a time limit on depriving people of their freedom.
+The UK is the only country in the European Union which does not have a time limit on depriving people of their freedom.

 People are detained for a very long time by the UK Border Agency when they cannot return to countries like Zimbabwe or Somalia because they are too dangerous.
 Others cannot be deported because they do not have a passport and their Embassy refuses to allow them to return.
 People are not able to leave Britain but instead of being released, they are kept in detention indefinitely.

 Most people find long-term detention intensely traumatic.
 Not knowing when you will be free is damaging to mental health.
 People who have been tortured or imprisoned in their home countries are particularly scarred by long-term detention.
 We are calling on the government to introduce a time limit on detention.
 Take action with us to end indefinite detention.